sitBLR-Workshop/Q1-2026/exercises/ex1/README-AIL.md

 ## Summary

-You've now setup your AIL Launchpad and have made yourself familiar with the main interfaces of the Generative AI Hub.
+You've now setup your AI Launchpad and have made yourself familiar with the main interfaces of the Generative AI Hub.
 You are now ready to work through the exercises in this tutorial.

 Continue to - [Exercise 2 - Evaluate Basic Prompt](../ex2/README-AIL.md)